 5) At times you will notice that there is tension in parts of your body.
 If this is the case, imagine breathing warm air into that area while asking your body to relax.
 This will alleviate the tension.

-This is a very powerful meditation technique designed to help you lose weight and stick to your diet.
+This is a very powerful weight loss meditation technique.
+It will help you lose weight and stick to your diet.

-In this visualisation meditation technique you are going to create a very believable mental image of a perfect you.
+In this visualisation, you are going to create a very believable mental image of a perfect you.

 You’re going to see yourself as everything you want to be.
 You’re going to train your mind to recognise what you truly want.